stevenaeola/gitpitch/prog/assessment_2_progblack_ideas/PITCHME.md

 ::: incremental

 - You choose an area to develop and apply your skills
-- Record your progress (with git)
-- Reflective summary
 - Be collaborative
 - Make a contribution
+- Record your progress (with git)
-- Assessed by reflective journal (blog?)
+- Assessed by reflective journal

 :::